Kaoliveiras/SOC-Projects/README.md

-DATACOM - CYBERSECURITY JOB SIMULATION
+DATACOM - CYBERSECURITY JOB SIMULATION (FORAGE)

-Investigate a cyberattack and conduct a comprehensive risk assessment with Datacom
+Investigate a cyberattack and conduct a comprehensive risk assessment with DATACOM

 **Project Description**
 This Job Simulation was a practical activity to simulate the investigation and mitigation of advanced cyber threats in a fictional corporate environment called *TechNova Solutions*.
 The focus was on analyzing the activities of the advanced persistent threat (APT) group known as *APT34*, which conducted complex attacks against the company.
 The task included identifying and analyzing attacks, assessing risks to the company’s assets, and proposing strategies for prevention and mitigation.